shimpe/camala/docs/gettingstarted.rst

 Sequencing style animations
 ---------------------------
-You can sequence different animations together to get a new animation by using SequentialAnimation instead of NumberAnimation.
+You can sequence different animations one after the other into a new animation by using SequentialAnimation instead of NumberAnimation.
 E.g. here's an example of sequencing a grow and shrink animation to get a pulsing animation.

 .. literalinclude:: ../examples/gettingstarted/sequential-style-animation.toml